Federated IoT Networks

 Empowerment Through Tech Education

-Access to learning and development of new technology is important in building sustainable societies.
-I am educating myself on the matter, and trying to improve the situation with practical steps.
+I am very interested in the general question of fair access.
+I am interested in exploring fair access through researching hurdles of technology use in a world driven by IoT.
+As one of the basic elements of fair access, I believe access to learning and development of new technologies is important in building sustainable societies.
+I am trying to improve the situation with practical steps.
 I believe this could be an important step towards wealth redistribution and building fairness.

 Network Data Analytics & Diagnostics